GRADAUTE STUDENT PROFESSIONAL DEVELOPMENT Competencies

 Students can call for an initial “triage” appointment to provide basic information about their desire for psychotherapy.
 This appointment will allow the clinician to determine the recommended course of treatment, with possibilities including individual therapy, group therapy, skills-based groups, or a referral to other treatment.
 Psychiatric treatment is possible for students who are being seen for therapy at CCSD.

-Location: The Wellbeing Center at Werner Hall
+Location: The Wellbeing Center at Warner Hall

 For after-hours emergencies, contact the Student Health Service at 831-2226 or Public Safety at 911